Dianna Agron: Image and fashion

 Entertainment Tonight has called Agron a "fashion icon", and Vogue magazine has covered her style and taste, praising her takes on different styles and remixing fashion.
 (Note: See Vogue features on Agron's fashion.)
-She has been credited with influencing the popularity of the fishtail braid; shaggy bob; and pompadour hairstyles, and her presence at Met Galas helped popularize it to become one of New York's biggest social events.
+She has been credited with influencing the popularity of the fishtail braid; shaggy bob; and pompadour hairstyles..
 Agron describes her style as "eclectic", adding that she enjoys dressing in both feminine and masculine looks.
 In 2015, she said that her style and the way she presents herself are "more to the prudish side".
 In 2010, she appeared on the cover of GQ with Glee co-stars Michele and Monteith; after "minor controversy" following complaints that the actors were dressed too provocatively for their younger fans, Agron wrote an apology on her blog.
 Agron and her Glee character are referenced in the controversial 2016 song "Einstein yori Dianna Agron" by Japanese idol group HKT48, as the epitome of beauty and charm.
 She is also named in the liner notes of the Taylor Swift song "22", as an inspiration of the song, and some fans have speculated that Swift's song "Wonderland" also references her.